 Take a load off and grab the nearest Hop on/Hop off bus.
 Rest up a bit as you take in the sites as you tour through the city and see as much as you can without walking.
 You will be able to get off the bus and visit one of the many craft breweries, or Coffee houses that Seattle is known for.
 Victoria Coffee House and Starbucks Reserve Roastery are both very popular spots for coffee lovers.

 Our next stops may be a little out of the way, but they are definitely worth a visit.
 Straight up Aurora Ave heading north, you will pass the Queen Anne district where you will find some amazing homes in the Queen Anne style of architecture.
 Some of the locals refer to them as the “friendly witches houses”.
-Across the Water, you will find another Seattle icon: the Freemont Troll at the Troll Statue Bridge.
+Across the Water, you will find another local icon: the Freemont Troll at the Troll Statue Bridge.
 This is located under Aurora Ave N at N 36th St. and is definitely worth a visit if you love offbeat roadside attractions, like we do.

-Once you are back in downtown Seattle, you can do some shopping, take a spin on the Great Wheel Ferris wheel, and enjoy your last few hours in Seattle enjoying a great meal.
+Once you are back in downtown you can do some shopping, take a spin on the Great Wheel Ferris wheel, and enjoy your last few hours in the city enjoying a great meal.
 Seattle has a reputation for being a great food town, and one of the best meals I have ever had was an amazing Mexican meal at Mama’s Cantina on 2nd Avenue.
 We asked several locals for some restaurant recommendations and tried to get into the top 3 or 4 options we received.
 As it was a Saturday night, most were busy and we couldn’t make it into any of them.
 Then we came across a vibrant Mexican restaurant, and while it was busy there was no wait.
 We had fantastic Margaritas (Jalapeno), appetizers, and a very delicious meal.

-This was a very busy day for sure, however, it was one that was packed with experiences, activities, and memories that will last a lifetime.
+This was a very busy day for sure.
+However, it was one that was packed with experiences, activities, and memories that will last a lifetime.
 A 24-hour layover can be a lot of fun.
 Make the most of your time, and experience as much as you can in a new city.
 It may whet your appetite to come back.

 Good Night, Seattle, we love you.